Frequently Asked Questions

 Qualified individuals seeking Professional Teaching Certification in New York State, or those working in the private sector seeking to become better educators.

 No, standardized test scores are not required for the Master of Arts in Educational Psychology program.

 When are the application deadlines?

-Applications are accepted year round with a fall semester deadline of April 15 and a spring semester deadline of December 1.
+Applications are accepted year round with a fall semester deadline of April 15.
 The online format of the program, which starts in the summer has a summer semester deadline of April 1st.
-Classes begin in late August and early January of each year for the on campus version of the program and in July for the online format.
+Classes begin in late August of each year for the on-campus version of the program and in July for the online format.